rajithadp/BRDriver/README.md

 # BRDriver
-The BRDriver is a Machine Learning Model, Predicts the Breast Cancer Driver Genes.
-The model was built using the Random Forest machine learning algorithm and seven different gene prediction tools.
+The BRDriver is a Breast Cancer Driver Gene predictor.
+This Machine Learning Model was built using the Random Forest machine learning algorithm and seven different gene prediction tools.

 It based on
 - Mutpanning